mebobby2/SFML_Game_Development/README.md

 Before the end of chapter 7:
-understand methods in Projectile (the heavy maths ones) understand methods in Aircraft (the heavy maths ones)
+understand methods in Projectile (the heavy maths ones)

 Do not need to check classes:
 1. Entity